philbaho/top-consumers-card/README.md

     gradient: blue
 ```

+### Easy Configuration (V2)
+Just click **"➕ Add Entity"** and fill the form!

 ### Click for Details
 Click on any consumer bar to open the entity details dialog with full history and information.

-### Responsive Design
-The card automatically adapts to screen size:
-- Desktop: Large bars with full information
-- Mobile: Compact bars optimized for touch
+---

 ## 🐛 Troubleshooting

 ### Card not showing up
-1. Make sure you've added the resource in configuration
+1. Make sure you've added the resource correctly
 2. Clear your browser cache (Ctrl+F5)
 3. Check browser console for errors
+4. Verify the file is in `/config/www/`

+### V2 Editor not appearing
+- Make sure you're using `type: custom:top-consumers-card-v2`
+- Try clearing browser cache completely
+- Check that you downloaded the V2 file, not V1

 ### "Aucune donnée disponible" message
 - Verify your entity IDs are correct
 - Check that entities have numeric values
 - Ensure entities have a unit of measurement (W, kW, etc.)

-### Entities not sorting correctly
-- The card sorts by the `state` value of each entity
-- Make sure all entities are power sensors with numeric values
+---

 ## 📝 Changelog

 See [CHANGELOG.md](CHANGELOG.md) for version history.

+---

 ## 🤝 Contributing